lbryio/lbry.com/content/news/57-lbry-bounties.md

 All bounties are funded through genesis block LBRY Credits – [get the details here](https://lbry.io/news/lbry-blockchain-live-mine-lbc-now).

-If you have questions about the bounty program or want more information about a specific bounty, please join [LBRY’s public Slack](http://slack.lbry.io/).
+If you have questions about the bounty program or want more information about a specific bounty, please join [LBRY’s public Discord chat](http://chat.lbry.io/).